brave/vault/documentation/Principles.md

 As with the `userId`,
 a `sessionId` is a UUID v4 string that is generated by the browser.

-Although the browser determines the lifetime of the session -- the common practice is to generate just once.
+Although the browser determines the lifetime of the session -- the common practice is for each client to to generate a lifetime `sessionId`.
-The reason is that the `sessionId` may be used as a key to store browser-specific information such as history.
+The reason is that the `sessionId` is used as a key to store browser-specific information such as history.

-Sessions are implicitly created when the browser uses The `PUT /v1/users/{userId}/sessions/{sessionId}/types/{type}` operation creates or updates that `type` of information for that particular session of the persona.
+The `PUT /v1/users/{userId}/sessions/{sessionId}/types/{type}` operation creates or updates that `type` of information for that particular session of the persona.

 ### Joining a Persona
-When the user wishes to configure an additional browser (the "new" browser) to use the same persona, the "new" browser needs to be told:
+When the user wishes to configure an additional browser (the "new" browser) to use the same persona in use by an existing browser (the "old" browser), the "new" browser needs to be told:

 * the persona-identifier (`userId`)